When Will My Son Start Nursery?

 3. Introduce Social Interactions

-Arrange playdates or group activities with other children to help your son get used to socializing.
+Arrange playdates or group activities with other children to help your son become comfortable with socialising.
 This can ease the transition into a nursery environment.

 4. Read Books About Starting Nursery